 - Provide outreach volunteer services in order to assist the local GLBT population.

 Consistent with its mission PRISM has also become active in various community service venues.
 For example, PRISM was a co-sponsor and members served as volunteers at the SunServe Social Services Center.
-This organization holds an annual GLBT family conference entitled "Valuing Our Families".
+This organization holds an annual GLBT family conference entitled "Valuing Our Families."
 PRISM members have also volunteered their time at the Poverello Center (a local HIV/AIDS community based food bank and thrift store) and at the Fort Lauderdale Gay and Lesbian Community Center (GLCC).

-PRISM is currently advised by Dr. Timothy Moragne and Dr. Jan Faust.
 PRISM encourages everyone to attend its meetings.